Steven113/predict-me-service-backend/Readme.md

 # Predict-Me Service
-A Spark/Java based service for trying to predict a user's shopping list based on a few entered items.
+A Spark/Java based service for trying to predict a user's shopping list based on a few entered items, using the Apriori algorithm.

+##Performance Issues
+The Apriori algorithm code takes forever to run for about just 10 000 items.
+I need to either find a better Apriori algorithm implementation, write a parallelized version of the current algorithm, find a way to run a script right on the MongoDB server (which includes getting a JS Apriori implementation).
+Feel free to suggest other performance improvement options.

 ## DONE
 1. Parsing command line options